England Football Online

 Lewis Vaughan Lodge

-According to the 1881 census, the young Lewis V. was living at The Vicarage, Haverton Hill in Billingham.
-The middle child of five to his Welsh parents, John A. and Mary.
+According to the 1881 census, the young Lewis V. is living at The Vicarage, Haverton Hill in Billingham.
+The middle child of five to his Welsh parents, John Alfred and Mary (née Price).
 His father was the Vicar of Haverton Hill.
 They had three servants.

-According to the 1891 census, Lewis V. was attending and boarding at Nevilles Cross Grammar School in Durham City.
+According to the 1891 census, Lewis V. is attending and boarding at Nevilles Cross Grammar School in Durham City.

 According to the 1901 census, Lewis V. is an assistant schoolmaster, living in apartments at Highclere in Hampshire.